saifalfalah/react-handbook/content/webpack/index.md

 yarn watch
 ```

-One nice feature of the watch mode is that the bundle is only changed if the building has no errors.
+One nice feature of the watch mode is that the bundle is only changed if the build has no errors.
 If there are errors, `watch` will keep listening for changes, and try to rebuild the bundle, but the current, working bundle is not affected by those problematic builds.

 ## Handling images

-Webpack allows to use images in a very convenient way, using the [`file-loader`](https://webpack.js.org/loaders/file-loader/) loader.
+Webpack allows us to use images in a very convenient way, using the [`file-loader`](https://webpack.js.org/loaders/file-loader/) loader.

 This simple configuration: